About this cause

 3. Clean water for communities living in remote areas surrounded by rivers in East Sepik province and do not have access to clean drinking water.
 Diarrhoeal disease is common and providing water filters, installing them and education about using them for the household is being very effective in drastically reducing the rates of illness in the community.
 Delivery and installation of household water filters is ongoing in remote villages.

-Food aid and education in Fiji
+Serving children and refugees in Fiji

 Vulnerable communities in Australia and New Zealand